In the late 1920s and 1930s, climbing ceased to be a sport dominated by guides as young New Zealanders took to the hills under their own steam.

 One measure of the growing popularity of climbing is that although the second ascent of Mt D’Archiac was not made until 1933, 23 years after the first, in the next five years there were 11 further ascents.

 Amateur climbers did not ignore the central Southern Alps.
 In 1931, Rod Syme and Dan Bryant made the first ascent of Mt Tasman’s Syme Ridge, the first major new route in the region since the first Grand Traverse of Aoraki/Mt Cook 18 years before.
-In 1938, Bryant with Lud Mahan climbed Aoraki/Mt Cook’s difficult East Ridge.
+In 1938, Bryant and Lud Mahan climbed Aoraki/Mt Cook’s difficult East Ridge.

 The food that climbers ate in the 1930s – rice, beans, bread and butter, pemmican (a dried meat), bacon and dried soup and fruit – was much the same as in the early days.
 But from the late 1940s new dehydrated foods made for lighter packs.
 Freeze-dried meats and vegetables, milk and egg powder and salami became readily available in the 1950s.
 Lightweight stoves, fuelled by white spirits, then gas, also reduced the load.